Skip to content

 Access the CLI via SSH or the console widget in the GUI.
 The diagnose and get commands are essential:

 • diagnose debug flow: The cornerstone of packet-level troubleshooting.
 Shows how a packet traverses the FortiGate, which policy it hits, and why it might be dropped.
-Requires careful filtering (diag debug flow filter ...) and enabling (diag debug flow trace start <n>, diag debug enable).
-Remember to disable it (diag debug disable, diag debug reset) when done!
+Set a filter (diagnose debug flow filter saddr <ip>, daddr <ip>, dport <port>), start the trace (diagnose debug flow trace start <n>), and enable output (diagnose debug enable).
+Remember to disable it (diagnose debug disable, diagnose debug reset) when done.

 • diagnose sniffer packet any 'host <ip_address> and port <port_number>' 4 0 l: A powerful CLI packet sniffer.
 Replace any with a specific interface if needed.
 The filters (like host and port) are crucial.

-• get system performance status: CPU/memory usage, session count.
+• get system performance status: CPU/memory usage and session count.
 Useful for identifying resource exhaustion.

 • diagnose sys session list: View active sessions in the session table.
 Can be filtered.

-• diagnose vpn ike log filter name <phase1_name> followed by diagnose debug application ike -1 & diagnose debug enable: Debugs IPsec Phase 1 negotiation.
+• diagnose vpn ike log filter name <phase1_name> followed by diagnose debug application ike -1 and diagnose debug enable: Debugs IPsec Phase 1 negotiation.

 1. Verify Layer 1/2: Is the interface physically up?
 Link lights?
 Correct VLAN?